 5. Barbell Romanian Deadlift

-front of the body often get a lot of our attention because: Focus on the eccentric action of this exercise—that means slowing down the lowering phase, aiming for a five count as you go—to gain the most benefit.
+Why it works: Focus on the eccentric action of this exercise—that means slowing down the lowering phase, aiming for a five count as you go—to gain the most benefit.
 This helps you strengthen the posterior muscles in the lengthening phase, which increases your strength gains, Rothberg says.

 1. Stand with feet hip-width apart, holding a barbell (or two heavy dumbbells) with both hands in front of you.